Counselling and Psychotherapy with Caryn Nuttall, Providing:

 Frequently one partner may have been silently withdrawing from the relationship over an extended period of time, and then seemingly out-of-the-blue as far as the other is concerned, announce their wish to separate.

 This news often comes as a shock to the other who had not picked up on there being such major problems.
 At this stage they often experience their partner as cold, withdrawn and unprepared to communicate.
-This can be because the withdrawing partner may have had years to prepare for the dismantling of the relationship, and have done the grieving, and experienced the possible feelings of guilt, privately and silently.
+This can be because the withdrawing partner may have had years to prepare for the dismantling of the relationship, and has done the grieving, and experienced the possible feelings of guilt, privately and silently.
 The other partner meanwhile is left in emotional turmoil believing they have been living a lie.
 They cannot understand why their partner had not flagged the problems earlier so that they could have negotiated and worked through their issues together.

 Couple counselling can be short-term work.
 The sooner the problem is addressed the better the chances of working them through.
 It is common for one partner in a relationship to be reluctant to see a counsellor, but in my experience they most often change their mind after the first session.
 But if only one is prepared to have therapy I would strongly urge them to come on their own.